-As at December 31, 2022, due from EquityLine Services Corporation (the Manager) totaled \$2,388,271 (\$613,977 at year end ("YE") 2021).
-The amount receivable from the manager is non-interest bearing.
-The Company and the Manager are related by virtue of common ownership and management.
+As at March 31, 2023, advances to EquityLine Services Corporation (the Manager) totalled \$2,340,059 (YE 2022 - \$2,388,271).
+The advances are non-interest bearing and are due on demand.
+The Company and the Manager are related by virtue of common ownership in management.

-As at December 31, 2022, the Company's mortgage servicing and administration fee due to the related party was \$nil (\$1,261,167 at YE 2021).
-The balance primarily related to mortgage funding holdbacks and prepaid mortgage interest received from various borrowers.
+As at March 31, 2023, the Company's mortgage servicing and administration provider (the Manager) was due nil (YE 2022nil).
+Any balance would relate to mortgage funding holdbacks and prepaid mortgage interest received from various borrowers.